 Our Initial Focus: The eShunt™ System

 The eShunt System comprises an endovascularly implantable CSF shunt and associated delivery componentry designed to avoid the need for invasive surgery, general anesthesia, extended hospitalization, and post-procedure pain management.
-Based on its novel design and deployment, the eShunt device is intended to significantly reduce failures associated with VPS systems such as infection, catheter obstruction, and over-drainage.
-An interventionalist (e.g., interventional neuroradiologist, neurosurgeon, neurologist) will deploy the eShunt device using local anesthesia through a percutaneous femoral venous approach under X-ray guidance in an angiography suite.
-The eShunt implant procedure should be accomplished in less than one hour, potentially allowing for an outpatient, day-surgery alternative to traditional VPS placement.
+Based on its novel design and deployment, the eShunt Implant is intended to significantly reduce failures associated with VPS systems such as infection, catheter obstruction, and over-drainage.
+An interventionalist (e.g., interventional neuroradiologist, neurosurgeon, neurologist) will deploy the eShunt Implant using local anesthesia through a percutaneous femoral venous approach under X-ray guidance in an angiography suite.
+The eShunt Implant deployment procedure should be accomplished in less than one hour, potentially allowing for an outpatient, day-surgery alternative to traditional VPS placement.